Sue Perkins

-Susan Elizabeth Perkins (born 22 September 1969) is an English actress, broadcaster, comedian, presenter and writer.
-Originally coming to prominence through her comedy partnership with Mel Giedroyc in Mel and Sue, she has since become best known as a radio broadcaster and television presenter, notably of The Great British Bake Off (2010–2016), Insert Name Here (2016–2019) and Just a Minute (since 2021) on BBC Radio 4.
+Susan Elizabeth Perkins (born 22 September 1969) is an English broadcaster, comedian, actress and writer.
+Originally coming to prominence through her comedy partnership with Mel Giedroyc in Mel and Sue, she progressed into radio and television presenting, notably of The Great British Bake Off (2010–2016), Insert Name Here (2016–2019) and Just a Minute (since 2021) on BBC Radio 4.

 Early life and education

 Perkins was born on 22 September 1969 in Croydon, London, where she grew up with her two younger siblings, and her parents.
 Her father worked for a local car dealership and her mother was employed as a secretary.
-She was educated at Croham Hurst School, a nearby independent school for girls in South Croydon, Greater London, at the same time as television presenter Susanna Reid.
+She was privately educated at Croham Hurst School, a girls' school in South Croydon, at the same time as television presenter Susanna Reid.

-She later studied English at New Hall (now Murray Edwards College) at the University of Cambridge, graduating in 1991.
+She later studied English the University of Cambridge as an undergraduate student at New Hall, Cambridge, graduating in 1991.
 While at Cambridge, she was a member of the Footlights, where she met Mel Giedroyc.
 She was Footlights president during the academic year 1990–91.

 Mel and Sue

 Perkins and creative partner Mel Giedroyc took their first steps into television under the name Mel and Sue.
 The duo began to gain success and were short-listed for the Daily Express Best Newcomers award at the Edinburgh Festival in 1993.
-After a few years writing for French & Saunders (and occasionally appearing on their BBC series), they co-hosted a lunchtime show on Channel 4 entitled Light Lunch, and an early evening version, Late Lunch, which ran from March 1997 to February 1998.
+After a few years writing for French & Saunders (and occasionally appearing on their BBC series), they co-hosted a lunchtime show on Channel 4 entitled Light Lunch, and an early evening version, Late Lunch, which ran from March 1998 to February 1999.

 In January 2015, Giedroyc and Perkins began hosting their own daytime chat show on ITV called Mel and Sue.
 In August 2015, it was announced that Mel and Sue had been cancelled by ITV.
 On 23 July 2017, it was confirmed that they would host a new version of The Generation Game for BBC One.